-On July 1, 2007, the Company acquired Capital Bancorp, Inc. ("Capital'), the parent of Capital Bank & Trust Company by merger and expanded its footprint into the Nashville-Davidson-Murfreesboro, Tennessee Metropolitan Statistical Area.
-On the same date, Renasant Bank acquired Capital Bank & Trust Company by merger.
-The financial condition and results of operation for Capital are included in the Company's financial statements since the date of the merger.
+On July 1, 2007, the Company merged with Capital Bancorp, Inc. ("Capital'), the parent of Capital Bank & Trust Company, and expanded its footprint into the Nashville-Davidson-Murfreesboro, Tennessee Metropolitan Statistical Area.
+On the same date, Capital Bank & Trust Company was merged into Renasant Bank.
+The Company and Renasant Bank, respectively, survived the mergers.
+The financial condition and results of operation for Capital are included in the Company's financial statements since the date of the merger and thus are not included in the Company's consolidated financial statements as of and for the periods ending June 30, 2007.